pottendo/vice-mapper/README.md

 A tiny configuration file is generated *vice-screen-.vsm* to store zoom and crop parameters.

-Delete tiles are moved to the trash-bin (if supported).
+Deleted tiles are moved to the trash-bin (if supported).

 # Build